jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

   - **water** —
     (a) has the same meaning as in section 2(1) of the Resource Management Act 1991; but (b) includes water in any form while in any pipe, tank, or cistern
+  - **water organisation** has the meaning given by section 4 of the Local Government (Water Services) Act 2025
+  - **water service provider** has the meaning given by section 4 of the Local Government (Water Services) Act 2025
   - **water services** means services relating to water supply, wastewater, and stormwater
+  - **Water Services Authority** means the Water Services Authority—Taumata Arowai established by section 8
   - **watercourse** means a watercourse that is part of, or related to, the drainage or discharge of stormwater in an urban area.

 ### 5 Māori interests
-In order to recognise and respect the Crown’s responsibility to consider and provide for Māori interests,— (a) section 10 provides that it is an objective of Taumata Arowai to give effect to Te Mana o te Wai, to the extent that Te Mana o te Wai applies to the functions and duties of Taumata Arowai:
+In order to recognise and respect the Crown’s responsibility to consider and provide for Māori interests,— (a)
-  (b) section 12 provides that the board must include members who, collectively, have knowledge and experience of, and capability in,—
-    (i) the Treaty of Waitangi (Te Tiriti o Waitangi) and its principles; and (ii) perspectives of Māori and tikanga Māori:
+  (b)
   (c) section 14 establishes the Māori Advisory Group:
-  (d) section 17(1) and (2) provides that the role of the Māori Advisory Group is to advise on Māori interests and knowledge, which includes—
+  (d) section 17(1) and (2) provides that the role of the Māori Advisory Group is to advise the board and the Water Services Authority on Māori interests and knowledge, from a Māori perspective and in accordance with the group’s terms of reference:
-    (i) developing and maintaining a framework on how to interpret and give effect to Te Mana o te Wai; and (ii) providing advice on how to enable mātauranga Māori, tikanga Māori, and kaitiakitanga to be exercised:
-  (e) section 17(3) requires the board to—
-    (i) have regard to the advice of the Māori Advisory Group; and (ii) demonstrate in its annual report how it has had regard to this advice:
+  (e) section 17(3) requires the board to take the advice of the Māori Advisory Group into account:
-  (f) section 18 provides that the operating principles of Taumata Arowai include—
+  (f) section 18 provides that the operating principles of the Water Services Authority include—
-    (i) building and maintaining credibility and integrity, so that Taumata Arowai is trusted by Māori (among others); and (ii) partnering and engaging early and meaningfully with Māori, including to inform how Taumata Arowai can— (A) give effect to Te Mana o te Wai; and
+    (i) building and maintaining credibility and integrity, so that the Water Services Authority is trusted by Māori (among others); and
+    (ii) partnering and engaging early and meaningfully with Māori, including to inform how the Water Services Authority can— (A) take into account any relevant national direction issued under Part 5 of the Resource Management Act 1991 and any regional plans (as defined in section 43AA of that Act) that relate to freshwater; and
-      (B) understand, support, and enable the exercise of mātauranga Māori and tikanga Māori and kaitiakitanga:
+      (B) understand, support, and enable the exercise of mātauranga Māori, tikanga Māori, and kaitiakitanga:
-  (g) section 19 requires the board to maintain systems and processes to ensure that, for the purposes of carrying out its functions under this Act, Taumata Arowai has the capability and capacity—
+  (g) section 19 requires the board to maintain systems and processes to ensure that, for the purposes of carrying out its functions under this Act, the Water Services Authority has the capability and capacity—
     (i) to uphold the Treaty of Waitangi (Te Tiriti o Waitangi) and its principles; and (ii) to engage with Māori and to understand perspectives of Māori.